 Take your dog for more walks and exercise — after all, it is good for both of you.
-Teach your dog a new trick, polish up an old one or enroll your dog in an activity class — agility, flyball, rally-o, nosework — there are many available.
+Teach your dog a new trick, polish up an old one, or enroll your dog in an activity class — agility, flyball, rally-o, or nosework.
+There are lots of options available.

 Take your dog for a yearly physical examination at your vet.
-Break down your dog-related tasks and add a daily, weekly and monthly DIY pup “check-ups” to your calendar — clean your pup’s ears, clip nails, trim fur (where needed), brush teeth, flea combing, and at-home examinations.
+Break down your dog-related tasks and add daily, weekly, and monthly DIY pup “check-ups” to your calendar — clean your pup’s ears, clip nails, trim fur (where needed), brush teeth, comb out fleas, and do some at-home examinations.

 It’s important to brush your dog’s teeth regularly because oral bacteria can enter your dog’s bloodstream and cause damage to their heart, liver, kidneys, and lungs.
-If more help is needed with their teeth or your dog is middle-aged or older, maybe schedule a cleaning.
+If more help is needed with their teeth or your dog is middle-aged or older, consider scheduling a cleaning.

 Practice effective flea and heartworm control all year long to keep your pet safe from preventable diseases.
 You can check for fleas while massaging your pup.
-Not only do they love the attention, but it feels good for them, and you and gets canine and human endorphins juiced up.
+Not only do they love the attention, but it feels good to them.

 Reassess your home, making sure the environment is safe for pets.
 Cover electrical cords, remove potential toxins (such as Gorilla Glue) and plants, and know the location and telephone number of your closest emergency hospital.

 Buckle up your dog in the car.
-Dogs should ride in the backseat, away from the dashboard, and safe from airbags.
-Unrestrained pets are dangerous to both you and your passengers, cause accidents, and can cause themselves injury.
+Dogs should ride in the backseat, away from the dashboard and safe from airbags.
+Unrestrained pets are dangerous to both you and your passengers; they cause accidents and can cause themselves injury.
 Use a seatbelt pet harness, dog-designed car seat, or travel crate to keep them safe.

-Remember that while it is fun to meet friends at a dog park, your dog, and their activities, should always come first.
+Remember that while it is fun to meet friends at a dog park, your dog and their activities should always come first.
 Don’t get so involved in a conversation that you don’t know what your dog is up to or let them feel that you are not paying attention.
-Put away the cell phone while out with them too.
+Put away your phone while out with them, too.
 Take the time daily to appreciate your pup; they do so much for you and ask little in return.

-Think of fostering or adopting a shelter dog — if you are a one-dog family, not only will your dog enjoy the company, but you can both help socialize the shelter dog.
-Or think of sponsoring a shelter dog, for very little, you can help defray the costs of spaying/neutering, vaccinations, chipping, etc.
+Think of fostering or adopting a shelter or rescue dog — if you are a one-dog family, not only will your dog enjoy the company, but you can both help socialize the shelter dog.
+Or think of sponsoring a shelter dog; for very little, you can help decrease the costs of spaying/neutering, vaccinations, chipping, and more.